xmatthewx/DataToys/Making_it_in_America/README.md

     	cout << "The city with highiest unemployment percent is " << dBase.getCity( dBase.getCityIdMaxVal(MPI_PCT_UNEMPLOYMENT) ) << endl;

 ### Examples
+For exploring more features and possibilities take a look to following examples

 #### DataVisualizer Basic
 This is a simple example how to extract basic information from the dataBase.
 Then it's up to you to make great work with it.